NetSPI/BurpCollaboratorDNSTunnel/README.md

 This extension sets up the Burp Collaborator as a DNS tunnel.
 One of the provided scripts will be used to exfiltrate data from a server through the DNS tunnel, displaying the tunneled data in Burp Suite.

 ### Usage with scripts
 Multiple scripts exist for exfiltrating data from different environments.
-No matter the script the setup is the same.
+The scripts will be set up on the box to exfiltrate data from and will connect to a Burp Suite instance on our local box.

 _[B] Burp Suite_